riotu-lab/ROSNavBench/README.md

 3. **Update Configuration:**
    - In the `ROSNavBench/config` directory, update the configuration file.
    - Add the name of the new world to the configuration.
-This ensures that the benchmarking tool recognizes the new world.
+This ensures that the ROSNavBench recognizes the new world.

 4. **Adjust Physics Tag for Turtlebot3:**
    - If the new world is intended for use with the Turtlebot3 robot, make an additional adjustment.